ShanchengHuang/ECEN-3753-Project-Wolfenstein-Assault/README.md

 - Summary effort & estimate numbers
   - (Week 1)I have completed 10% of my currently-scoped which in 5 hr (Which would take from 75 to 150 hr), estimated work 15% of the budgeted total-project time next week.
 For the work that has been completed, I took 1.5x as much time as I estimated.
   - (Week 2) For this week I have completed 20ish% of the currently scoped, in about 5-5hr, in estimated 20% of the total work hours.
 Which is slightly faster than the initial estimate
+  - (Week 3) For this week, the plan is update all the flags and the Mutex, also finish some input function as `Button_Task` and `CapSensense_Task`, and start doing the `Physics_Task` and it's queue.

 ## List of in-scope work items